ianwills-splunk/msgraphforentra/manual_readme_content.md

         -   The successful run of the Test Connectivity ensures that a valid pair of
             \[access_token\] and \[refresh_token\] has been generated and stored in the app's state file.
-These tokens will be used in all the actions' execution flow to authorize their API calls to the Microsoft 365 Defender instance.
+These tokens will be used in all the actions' execution flow to authorize their API calls to the Microsoft Entra instance.

     -   Run the test connectivity action for Non-Interactive method.